zarf-dev/proposals/0051-v1beta1-schema/README.md

 	Images []ZarfImage `json:"images,omitempty"`
 	// List of Tar files of images to bring into the package.
 	ImageArchives []ImageArchive `json:"imageArchives,omitempty"`
-	// List of git repos to include in the package.
+	// List of git repositories to include in the package.
-	Repos []string `json:"repos,omitempty"`
+	Repositories []string `json:"repositories,omitempty"`
 	// Custom commands to run at various stages of a package lifecycle.
 	Actions ZarfComponentActions `json:"actions,omitempty"`
   // Zarf CLI services and infrastructure such as the registry, injector, and agent.